 Final Thoughts On TikTok, Reels and Using Micro-Videos for Marketing Purposes

 Is it worth the effort?
-I’d say yes because while Reels is still being tweaked (which you can always tell by how hard it is to find the sucker), you have nothing to lose by a few hours a week by finding cool and easy ways to cross-promote your content on Instagram Reels.
+I’d say yes because while Reels is still being tweaked (which you can always tell by how hard it is to find the sucker), you have nothing to lose by taking a few hours a week to find cool and easy ways to cross-promote your content on Instagram Reels.
+But if you’re a brand, it’s worth it to bring in a Reels influencer marketing agency to lead this effort for you.